GouravShDev/Tv-Maze-App/README.md

 Tv Maze app is an android application created using flutter framework which uses [TvMaze Api](https://www.tvmaze.com/api) to display its data.

-This app helps keeping tracks of all your TV Shows.
-This app helps you discover Popular TV Series.
+This app helps user in keeping tracks of all your TV Shows.

 ## Features